 Highlights from the end of a decade

 This was a big year for the Wyss Institute.
-It was our 10th anniversary, filled with scientific breakthroughs and translational successes, by a community bound together by creativity and a shared vision for bringing about positive near-term impact in the world.
+It was our 10th anniversary, filled with scientific breakthroughs and translational successes, by a community bound together by creativity and a shared vision for bringing solutions with positive near-term impact to the world.

 Since the Wyss’s founding a decade ago, we have lived by the ethos that “breakthrough discoveries cannot change the world if they do not leave the lab.”
 As part of our mission to have near-term impact on the world, we translate our disruptive technologies into commercial products through the formation of new startups and licensing agreements.

 This past year we have seen our most startup and licensing activity to date.
 We launched five startups though Harvard’s Office of Technology Development and executed four additional licensing agreements.
 Some of these include Sherlock Biosciences, which is developing a synthetic biology-based diagnostic platform to enable low-cost, highly sensitive detection of nucleic acids for use in a wide range of settings; BOA Biomedical, which is developing a device to rapidly diagnose and treat infectious diseases, focusing specifically on sepsis and antibiotic-resistant infections; and FitBiomics, a startup that is developing probiotics that have the potential to enhance athletic performance.